bonStats/bonStats.github.io/_pages/about.md

 My core research is in computational statistics and data privacy.
 I develop and analyse algorithms for __Bayesian inference__, including sequential __Monte Carlo__ and Markov chain Monte Carlo.
 I work with applied scientists to develop principled and robust data analysis for their data.
 Often this involves designing Bayesian models to incorporate domain and expert knowledge.
 I also design __open source__ software for statisticians, scientists and industry.

-Since June 2025, I am a lecturer

-Previously I was a researcher with Professor Christian Robert at Université Paris-Dauphine.
+I am a lecturer at Adelaide University, previously working with Professor Christian Robert at Université Paris-Dauphine.

 In Paris I organised the [Mostly Monte Carlo Seminar Series](https://bonstats.github.io/mostlymontecarlo/).
 In 2023 I was chair of the committe organising [SMC Down Under](https://research.qut.edu.au/qutcds/events/smc-down-under-23/).

 Current projects